Backendless/ui-builder-library/components/bl-clock-component/README.md

 # Clock

 This is a component for Backendless [UI-Builder](https://backendless.com/developers/#ui-builder).
-It allows display clock, use stopwatch and timer.
+It allows display time, use stopwatch and timer.

 ## Properties